otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### No Prekey Ensembles on Storage Message

-This message is sent by the Prekey Server when it runs out of Prekey Messages, or when it does not have a User or Prekey profile.
+This message is sent by the Prekey Server when it runs out of Prekey Messages, or when it does not have a Client or Prekey profile.

 The encoding looks like this: